Solution Salt Mining Summary

 Approximately 8,500 square miles of New York State are underlain by rock salt beds of potential commercial thickness.
 Salt is mined in New York via two methods: underground rock salt mining and solution mining.
 New York typically ranks third in total salt mined among the salt-producing states in the United States.

 Where the Salt Is Found

 New York's salt deposits occur layered with shale, dolomite, and anhydrite in the lower part of the Silurian-aged Salina group.
 The Salina group outcrops in an east-west band from near Buffalo and Rochester through Syracuse to Herkimer County.
-At the southern edge of the state the salt is approximately 4,000 feet deep at the New York/Pennsylvania border.
+The salt is approximately 4,000 feet deep at the New York/Pennsylvania border.

 Where Solution Mining Occurs